ousmane12/crud-app-react-expressjs/README.md

 # crud-app-react-expressjs
-Basic crud app using React and ExpressJS/NodeJS and MongoDB as database
+Basic crud app for users and products using React and ExpressJS/NodeJS and MongoDB as database

 # Prerequisites when